-- 2. In all cases the mortality assumption is a Defined Table where the Defined Table is IA 90-92.
-Where a product distinguishes gender and smoker status, the life company may appropriately reflect this in using the Defined Table. - 3.
+- 2. In all cases the mortality assumption is the IA 90-92 mortality table published for the Institute of Actuaries of Australia.
+Where a product distinguishes gender and smoker status, the life company may appropriately reflect this in using the mortality table. - 3.
 A reference to CB Rate is a reference to the yield on 10 year Commonwealth Government Bonds at date of calculation. - 4.
 Sprague adjustment and Factor refer to the respective items described in the formulae in Attachment 2 Part II.